pipelight/doc.pipelight/cookbook/medusa.md

 # Medusa backend (e-commerce)

-The emerging e-commerce plateform [medusa](https://medusajs.com) actually lacks documentation when it comes to self-hosting.
+The e-commerce plateform [medusa](https://medusajs.com) actually lacks documentation when it comes to self-hosting.

-Bringing un up and running instance manually was quite heavy in commands, but in the end it came to be pretty simple using pipelight.
+Bringing an up and running instance manually was quite a pain using command lines, but in the end it came to be pretty simple using pipelight.

-Fore the sake of readability, I recommend putting your docker object definition in an env folder.
+For the sake of readability, I recommend putting your docker object definition in an env folder.

 ```sh
 .pipelight